 Pictures of the kidneys are taken with a specialised scanner following the injection of a weak radioactive solution (radioisotope) into the bloodstream via a drip in the hand or arm.
 The pictures taken by the scanner can assess kidney size, position and function and check for scarring of the kidneys as the result of repeated UTI’s.

-In children who have recurrent UTI's, prophylactic (preventative) antibiotics may be recommended to prevent UTI's from developing, and hence prevent damage to the kidneys.
+UTIs require prompt treatment with antibiotics to prevent infection developing in the kidneys.
+In children who have recurrent UTIs, prophylactic (preventative) antibiotics may be recommended to prevent UTIs from developing, and hence prevent damage to the kidneys.
 Again, the health and growth of the kidneys will be regularly assessed with ultrasound scans.

 Whilst surgery is no longer done routinely for vesicoureteral reflux, a small number of children will require surgery to correct the problem.
 This is particularly so for children with severe (grade 4 – 5) vesicoureteral reflux who have the following problems: